kilimanjjjaro/wrkload-api/README.md

 - [x] Items per page and pagination params to GET requests.
 - [ ] Refactor the code to use Postgres Database with Supabase instead of MongoDB and Google Firebase.
-- [ ] Automatically calculate earned objectives based on the time it takes to complete a task.
+- [ ] Automatically calculate earned objectives based on the time it takes to complete a task and the budget that the project has to pay this.
 - [ ] Stateful sessions (maybe?).

 Obviously, you can suggest new challenges on [GitHub discussions](https://github.com/kilimanjjjaro/wrkload-api/discussions) or via email (located in [Github profile page](https://github.com/kilimanjjjaro)).